puchee99/Flask-App/README.md

+# Flask app
-# Flask app using SQL, MongoDB and Dash/Plotly
+Flask app using SQL, MongoDB and Dash/Plotly